-Students may be excused to go to the library if they have a prior written EAGLE pass (when library is open).
-Students may also go to the library to check out a book, etc. (browse).
-If the student wishes to go to the library and does not have a pass, the EAGLE period teacher is to give the student a pass.
+Students may be allowed to go to the library if they obtain an EAGLE pass (when library is open).
+If the student wishes to go to the library and does not have a pass, the EAGLE period teacher may give the student a pass.
 Due to the large number of students wishing to use the library, all students may not be permitted to enter.
-Those students with an EAGLE pass will take precedence over those there to "browse".
 Students should not be sent to the library to work on group projects.
-If a teacher wishes for students to work in a group, he/she should make arrangements elsewhere.
-An example, the students could work in an empty classroom with teacher permission.
-Students must always sign the EAGLE period sign-out sheet when leaving the EAGLE period classroom.
+If a teacher wishes for students to work in a group, that teacher should make arrangements elsewhere.
+Students must always obtain a pass when leaving the EAGLE period classroom.
+Students are not permitted to be in the library during their lunchtime unless participating in a club activity or meeting.